 The shoulder girdle complex is composed of 3 bones—the scapula, the clavicle, and the humerus—that are connected either to one another or to the axial skeleton or trunk via the glenohumeral joint, the acromioclavicular joint, the sternoclavicular joint, and the scapulothoracic joint (Figure 20-1).
 Dynamic movement and stabilization of the shoulder complex require integrated function of all four articulations if normal motion is to occur.

 (Reproduced with permission from Prentice.
 Principles of Athletic Training.
 14th ed.
 New York: McGraw-Hill; 2011.)

 The clavicle articulates with the manubrium of the sternum to form the sternoclavicular joint, the only direct skeletal connection between the upper extremity and the trunk.
 The sternal articulating surface is larger than the sternum, causing the clavicle to rise much higher than the sternum.
 A fibrocartilaginous disk is interposed between the 2 articulating surfaces.
 It functions as a shock absorber against the medial forces and also helps to prevent any displacement upward.
 The articular disk is placed so that the clavicle moves on the disk, and the disk, in turn, moves separately on the sternum.
 The clavicle is permitted to move up and down, forward and backward, in combination, and in rotation.

 The sternoclavicular joint is extremely weak because of its bony arrangement, but it is held securely by strong ligaments that tend to pull the sternal end of the clavicle downward and toward the sternum, in effect anchoring it.
-The main ligaments are the anterior sternoclavicular, which prevents upward displacement of the clavicle; the posterior sternoclavicular, which also prevents upward displacement of the clavicle; the interclavicular, which ...
+The main ligaments are the anterior sternoclavicular, which prevents upward displacement of the clavicle; the posterior sternoclavicular, which also prevents upward displacement of the clavicle; ...